The Falls at Klungkung, Bali

 Visiting Bali is something everyone should do at least once in their lifetime.
 It’s truly a special place, and very unique among its neighbouring provinces in Indonesia.
 Every time I’ve visited this island, I’ve come away with new experiences and photographic treasures that form lifetime memories.

-During my recent adventure there, I visited a popular spot for photographers.
+During my recent adventure there, I visited the falls at Klungkung, a very popular spot for photographers.
 This location has become increasingly well-known, due to social media, photography sites and the like.
 But that didn’t stop me from wanting to visit the spot to obtain my version of the photographs that are fun, clever and entertaining.

-The location I am referring to is a man-made waterfall, created by some weirs on the Tukad Unda river, in Klungkung province.
+The falls are man-made, created by some weirs on the Tukad Unda river, in Klungkung province.
 It’s not too easy to find, unless you know the exact location coordinates.
 If you ask a local guide, they may not understand what you’re referring to, despite it’s popularity with photographers.
 (GPS: -8.534788, 115.411314)

 Run by Kids